agrc/gis.utah.gov/sharing/process/index.md

 Nothing is worse than outdated data.
 If you can't find any data, you know that you may not know what's going on.
 But, if you find outdated data, you may not know that you are acting on bad data.
 Consequently, once your dataset has been accepted into the Open SGID, it's important you send any data updates to us.
 We'll work with you to identify the best way to feed updates into the Open SGID as part of the submission process.

-As part of the Open SGID process, we will also upload your dataset to our own ArcGIS Online organization as a hosted feature service and share it publicly through Open Data.
+As part of the Open SGID process, we will also upload your dataset to our own ArcGIS Online organization as a hosted feature service and share it publicly through Open Data (unless you have already shared it on ArcGIS Online yourself).
 We will add a thumbnail that includes both the AGRC logo and the relevant SGID category icon to the ArcGIS Online item to help people searching ArcGIS Online identify SGID data.